-2. Figures for 2013/Q3 are those of July.
+2. Figures for 2013/Q3 are July-August averages.

 (3) International Commodity Prices

 Notes: 1.
 The "grain index" is the weighted average of prices of three selected items (wheat, soybeans, and corn) in overseas commodity markets.
 The weights are based on the value of imports in the "Trade Statistics."